DavisKlemmGallery Projektraum, Kirchstraße 4, 65239 Hochheim am Main

 THE SPACE

 The 20 m² room, in which pens and exercise books were previously sold, is now available to artists from the DavisKlemmGallery as a project space.
+Instead of regular but limited opening times, the room can be viewed at any time: A large window front makes every project visible.
 Changing projects, installations, works of art and artists can be discovered here.
-The current presentation will be on view until June 25th, 2023.
+The current presentation will be on view until September 14th, 2025.

 DavisKlemmGallery Projektraum, Kirchstraße 4, 65239 Hochheim am Main Mehr...